 The covid-19 pandemic has reignited attention to workplace privacy as the pandemic introduced a need for organisations to process personal data (including data concerning health) in light of the challenges brought by the pandemic.
 Such challenges include the processing of health data of employees or visitors, secure remote working and videoconferencing.

 In March 2020, the Dutch DPA first communicated a lenient approach on enforcing data protection obligations during the pandemic, enabling organisations to focus their resources on combating the pandemic.
-Throughout the pandemic, the Dutch DPA has actively published guidance on various topics, including:
+Later in 2020 a more stringent approach started, where the Dutch DPA initiated enforcement actions against two companies regarding the unlawful processing of health data of employees.8 Throughout the pandemic, the Dutch DPA has actively published guidance on various topics, including:

 - privacy aspects of videoconferencing apps;

 - the permissibility of temperature checks of employees and visitors;

 viii Technological innovation

 Given the rise in the use of smart devices and connected cars, it is not surprising that the internet of things is a key focus area in the enforcement agenda of the Dutch DPA.
 In particular, the Dutch DPA voiced concerns about the security of smart devices and the detailed view of an individual's personal life that the collected data may give.
 In June 2019, the Dutch DPA published practical guidance for data subjects relating to the purchasing, installation and use of smart devices.9 In March 2020, the Dutch DPA published practical guidance for data subjects on the purchasing, using, selling and renting of connected cars.10 In July 2021, the Dutch DPA published a report regarding the development of smart cities in the Netherlands.11